microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 As shown in the figure above, the state transitions in MS-SMB test suite are implemented as follows:

-1. State variable is initialized to °∞Init°±
+1. State variable is initialized to ‚ÄúInit‚Äù
-2. When °∞SmbConnectionRequest°± is called, the state will be transited to °∞ConnectionRequest°±.
+2. When ‚ÄúSmbConnectionRequest‚Äù is called, the state will be transited to ‚ÄúConnectionRequest‚Äù.
-3. When °∞SmbConnectionResponse°± is returned, the state will be transited to °±ConnectionSuccess°±.
+3. When ‚ÄúSmbConnectionResponse‚Äù is returned, the state will be transited to ‚ÄùConnectionSuccess‚Äù.
-4. When °∞ServerSetup°± is called, the state will be transited to °∞SeverSetupRequest°±.
+4. When ‚ÄúServerSetup‚Äù is called, the state will be transited to ‚ÄúSeverSetupRequest‚Äù.
-5. When °∞ServerSetupResponse°± is returned, the state will be transited to°± ServerSetupSuccess°±.
+5. When ‚ÄúServerSetupResponse‚Äù is returned, the state will be transited to‚Äù ServerSetupSuccess‚Äù.
-6. When °∞CreateNamePipeAndMailslot°± is called, the state will be transited to °∞CreateNamePipeAndMailslotSuccess°±.
+6. When ‚ÄúCreateNamePipeAndMailslot‚Äù is called, the state will be transited to ‚ÄúCreateNamePipeAndMailslotSuccess‚Äù.
-7. When °∞NegotiateRequest°± is called, the state will be transited to °∞NegotiateSent°±.
+7. When ‚ÄúNegotiateRequest‚Äù is called, the state will be transited to ‚ÄúNegotiateSent‚Äù.
-8. If °∞NegotiateResponse°± is returned, the state will be transited to °∞NegotiateSuccess°± If °∞ErrorResponse°± is returned, the state will be transited to °∞Closed°±.
+8. If ‚ÄúNegotiateResponse‚Äù is returned, the state will be transited to ‚ÄúNegotiateSuccess‚Äù If ‚ÄúErrorResponse‚Äù is returned, the state will be transited to ‚ÄúClosed‚Äù.
-9. When °∞SessionSetupRequest°± is called, the state will be transited to °∞SessionSetup Success°±.
+9. When ‚ÄúSessionSetupRequest‚Äù is called, the state will be transited to ‚ÄúSessionSetup Success‚Äù.
-10. If °∞SessionSetupResponse°± is returned, the state will be transited to °∞SessionSetup Success°±.
+10. If ‚ÄúSessionSetupResponse‚Äù is returned, the state will be transited to ‚ÄúSessionSetup Success‚Äù.
-	If °∞ErrorResponse°± is returned, the state will be transited to °∞Closed°±.
+	If ‚ÄúErrorResponse‚Äù is returned, the state will be transited to ‚ÄúClosed‚Äù.
-11. When °∞TreeConnectRequest°± is called, the state will be transited to °∞TreeConnectSent°±.
+11. When ‚ÄúTreeConnectRequest‚Äù is called, the state will be transited to ‚ÄúTreeConnectSent‚Äù.
-12. If °∞TreeConnectResponse°± is returned, the state will be transited to °∞TreeConnectionSuccess°±.
+12. If ‚ÄúTreeConnectResponse‚Äù is returned, the state will be transited to ‚ÄúTreeConnectionSuccess‚Äù.
-	If °∞ErrorResponse°± is returned, the state will be transited to °∞Closed°±.
+	If ‚ÄúErrorResponse‚Äù is returned, the state will be transited to ‚ÄúClosed‚Äù.
-13. When the client sends requests for SMB operations, such as sending request for°∞SMB_COM_NT_CREATE_ANDX°±, if the operation succeeds, the state will be returned to °∞TreeConnectionSuccess°±, if the operation is failed, the state will be transited to °∞End°±.
+13. When the client sends requests for SMB operations, such as sending request for‚ÄúSMB_COM_NT_CREATE_ANDX‚Äù, if the operation succeeds, the state will be returned to ‚ÄúTreeConnectionSuccess‚Äù, if the operation is failed, the state will be transited to ‚ÄúEnd‚Äù.

 __The Principle of Scenario Machine Design__